blegas78/chaos/docs/TLOU2/README.md

 Navigate to "Options"
  - Select "Accessibility"
- - - Except for "Alternate Controls" and "Combat Accessibility", enter each menu and press Triangle to reset everything to the default.
+ - - Except for "Alternate Controls", enter each menu and press Triangle to reset everything to the default.
 Then hover over the top-most option and press Circle to back out
- - - Select "Combat Accessibility"
- - - - Press Triangle to rest to defaults
- - - - Turn on the top-most option to enable everything, then back out with circle
  - - Select "Alternate Controls"
  - - - Only manually set everything to Off in "Assistance."
  - - - Hover over the top-most option "Customize Controls" and press Circle to back out